olinjs/olinjs/miniproject/README.md

 #MiniProject: Mashup

 ##Intro
-Most of the apps you've built so far (Twoter, WikiMVC) have been clones of existing applications.
+Most of the apps you've built so far (Twoter, Todo) have been clones of existing applications.
 This lab will be a bit different: you'll be combining key features of two existing apps into a "mashup" which does something new and exciting.

 ##Choosing Two Existing Apps
 Here's a list of ideas to get you started - feel free to come up with others.